-To send flowers in memory of Audrey Elizabeth Jensen (Atkinson), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Audrey Elizabeth Jensen (Atkinson), please visit our Heartfelt Sympathies Store.

 Audrey is survived by her daughter: Annie (Bill) Dennis; her granddaughter Naomi Pope; her son: Henry Jensen; her sisters: Shirley (Alfred) Bryan and Reta Atkinson; her brother: Glen Atkinson; her cousin: Elaine Ritter; and numerous nieces and nephews.

 She is predeceased by her parents: Ellis and Freda Atkinson; her husband: Clarence Jensen; her brother: Dennis (Kathy) Atkinson; her sister-in-law: Annie Huddleston; her brothers-in-law: Bill, Herb and Dalmer Jensen; and her mother and father-in-law.

 Born in Regina, she started life on a farm in Pense, SK.
 She attended 4 schools through her 8 years of schooling – Mossy Glen, Shannon, Garrick and Choiceland, as her family farmed their way north from southern Saskatchewan.
 Audrey was the eldest of 5 children, so she helped her dad with the farm chores into her teen.
 While still a teen, she moved off the farm to Choiceland, later moving to Saskatoon, eventually taking a job at a dept store lunch counter.